rodrigoklein/gs1-hc-spec/V1.0/Workflow_Samples/QueryMessages.md

 ![image info](../images/Query.jpg)

-Based on the scenario above, the Distributor need to find messages in the Manufacturer.
+Based on the scenario above, the distributor needs to check whether messages at the manufacturer’s side are available or not.

-To do this, we have to create the QueryRequest message and send throught the Manufacturer Webservice.
+To do this, the distributor has to create the QueryRequest message and send to the manufacturer webservice.

 ### Creating the QueryRequest